MV Georgic

 MV Georgic was the last ship built for the White Star Line before its merger with the Cunard Line.
-Built at Harland and Wolff shipyard in Belfast, she was the running mate of MV Britannic.
+Built at Harland and Wolff shipyard in Belfast, she was the running mate and younger sister of MV Britannic.
 Like Britannic, Georgic was a motorship, and not a steamer, fitted with a diesel powerplant.
 At the time of her launch in 1931, she was the largest British motorship.

 After a successful career as a liner in the 1930s, Georgic was requisitioned as a troopship in 1940.
-She was severely damaged and sunk in 1941 by a German bombing raid whilst docked at Port Tewfik in Egypt.
+She was severely damaged and partially sunk in 1941 by a German bombing raid whilst docked at Port Tewfik in Egypt.
 After being refloated and extensively rebuilt, she returned to service as a troopship in 1944, and continued in service for both military and civilian uses until 1956, when she was withdrawn from service and scrapped.